salmon caesar crostini

 Then finish it with another drop or two of dressing and some fresh chives.
 These morsels are a flavor bomb in every bite.
 The smoked salmon along with the garlicky lemon caesar, smidge of egg and crunchy bread make this hors d’oeuvre taste substantial without filling you up.

 Next time you’re having people over for drinks or dinner — heck even for a brunch buffet, you’ll want to serve these little tidbits – they won’t last long!
 You’re welcome!
+Also try these Wild Mushroom Leek Crostinis for a broader assortment on the cocktail buffet!

-- 1 baguette, sliced crosswise into 24 1/2" slices
+- 1 baguette sliced crosswise into 24 1/2" slices

 - 3-4 tablespoons olive oil